 Cancer: A disease in which cells grow out of control.
 Cancer cells can invade nearby tissue and spread to other parts of the body.

 Cancer doula: A companion and navigator who is not a healthcare professional and who supports another individual through a major life change and significant health-related experience, such as cancer.
 The cancer doula's goal, and role, is to help the client feel safe, supported, comfortable, and heard, complementing the role of the healthcare professionals who provide the client's medical care.
 A doula may also provide support to the client's partner, family, and friends.

-As a 10-year cancer thriver, I use my experience to serve as a partner and expert navigator by helping my clients navigate their cancer journey and ensure they are not overwhelmed, crippled by fear, discouraged, and alone.
+As an 11-year cancer thriver, I use my experience to serve as a partner and expert navigator by helping my clients navigate their cancer journey and ensure they are not overwhelmed, crippled by fear, discouraged, and alone.
 My support and guidance allow my clients to focus on healing physically, emotionally, mentally, and spiritually.
 Therefore, creating a better outcome and quality of life that they desire.

 Cancer survivor: A person who has been diagnosed with cancer, from the time of diagnosis until the end of life.

 Carcinogen: A substance or agent that causes cancer.